aem-design/aem.design/_manual/060-conventions.md

 ## ClientLibs Convention - JavaScript

-When writing component specific API code in Java script pelase ensure you encapsulating namespacing that does not direclty depend on external dependecies.
+When writing component-specific API code in Javascript please ensure you encapsulating namespacing, that does not directly depend on external dependencies.

 JavaScript for all Component JavaScript code must be divided into:

 1. **functions.js** - component functions API, has all of the required static utility functions that will be used by component behaviours.
 These should only be functions and should not be binding to elements of the page on load events.
 2. **behaviour.js** - component binding API, has all of the load events and binding to HTML, uses functions to help with structure and reusable config as required.
-This should be the main file that demonstrates how component is being boudn to the code.
+This is the file that demonstrates how the component is attached to HTML markup.

-JS modules should be located as following
+JS modules should be located as following.

 ```
 components